New 'Gridiron Show' available on News website, YouTube

 “The Gridiron Show” is a New Castle News production featuring News sports editor Ron Poniewasz Jr. and Larry Kelly, who represents the law firm Luxenberg, Garbett, Kelly & George.
 The show is sponsored by the law firm.

-On this week’s episode, Poniewasz and Kelly discuss our athlete of the week, Mohawk High’s Jay Wrona.
-Wrona was 12-of-19 passing for 203 yards with four touchdowns and one interception in a 42-13 win over Freedom.
-Wrona also is recognized for advancing to the PIAA Class 2A individual golf championship.
+On this week’s episode, Poniewasz and Kelly discuss our athlete of the week, Neshannock High’s Matt Ioanilli.
+Ioanilli rushed 13 times for 129 yards with a 33-yard touchdown run in a 40-21 win over Ellwood City Lincoln.

-In the “Red Hurricane Report,” Kelly talks about New Castle finishing up strong in its last two regular season games.
-The ‘Canes are coming off a 54-6 loss to Aliquippa, the No. 1 team in the state in Class 4A, last week.
-Poniewasz and Kelly also discuss the playoff scenarios for the county teams in the final segment.
+In the “Red Hurricane Report,” Kelly talks about New Castle attempting to finish up strong in its final game against Blackhawk.
+The ‘Canes are coming off a 42-20 home loss to Ambridge.
+Poniewasz and Kelly also discuss the schedule for the week of the regular season and the playoff scenarios that are in play for the local teams.

 (0) comments